tmobile/magentaA11y/_checklist-web/modal-dialog.md

 - Upon closing, focus should return to the element that launched the dialog

 ### State
-- Use `aria-modal="true"` to indicate content beneath the modal is inert.
+- Use `aria-modal="true"` to indicate content beneath the modal is inert and that the screen reader should not browse outside the dialog.

 ### Focus
 - Focus must be visible